absmach/supermq-docs/docs/authorization.md

 ![group_users_viewer_3](diagrams/group_users_viewer_3.drawio)

-### Multiple Domain members with Group, Channel & Thing
+### Multiple Domain Members with Group, Channel & Thing

 user_8 creates a new group with the name group_301 user_9 creates a new thing and channel with the names thing_301 and channel_301 respectively, then connects both thing and channel.